romeerez/orchid-orm/docs/src/guide/advanced-queries.md

 ## union, unionAll, intersect, intersectAll, except, exceptAll

+[//]: # 'has JSDoc'

 Creates a union query, taking an array or a list of callbacks, builders, or raw statements to build the union statement, with optional boolean `wrap`.
 If the `wrap` parameter is true, the queries will be individually wrapped in parentheses.

 ```ts
 SomeTable.select('id', 'name').union(